nuggxyz/nuggft/README.md

 # Nugg Fungible Token V1 Smart Contracts

-the core logic and smart contracts for Nuggft V1 - written in solidity - (to be soon) deployed on ethereum
+> **Warning**
+> this code is yet to be deployed and licensed under BUSL-1.1

 [![forge](https://github.com/nuggxyz/nuggft-v1-core/actions/workflows/forge.yaml/badge.svg)](https://github.com/nuggxyz/nuggft-v1-core/actions/workflows/forge.yaml)

+the core logic and smart contracts for nuggft v1

+-   written in solidity
+-   (to be soon) deployed on ethereum

 ## Deployments